Junior High (Ages 11-14) & High School (Ages 14+)

 Unstructured play, socialization, and an opportunity to rest between classes

-Instructor: Ms. Amy
+Instructor: Ms. Christine

 Break